Discriminantly separable polynomials and quad-equations: From discriminantly separable polynomials to integrable quad-equat ions

-of degree two in each of three variables.
-We are going to construct an integrable quad-graph which corresponds to $\mathcal{F}(x_1,x_2,\alpha)$.
-In order to define such an integrable quad-graph we have to provide corresponding biquadratic polynomial $h=h(x_1, x_2)$ and a multiaffine polynomial $Q=Q(x_1, x_2, x_3, x_4)$.
+Now, we start with an arbitrary strongly discriminantly separable polynomial $ \mathcal{F}(x_1,x_2,\alpha)$ of degree two in each of three variables.
+In order to relate that polynomial with corresponding quad-equations we have to provide corresponding biquadratic polynomial $h=h(x_1, x_2)$ and a multiaffine polynomial $Q=Q(x_1, x_2, x_3, x_4)$.

 The requirement that the discriminants of $h(x_1,x_2)$ do not depend on $\alpha$, see \cite{ABS1}, \cite{ABS2}, will be satisfied if as a biquadratic polynomials $h(x_1,x_2)$ we take